sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Install OBS Studio, or download the portable version.

-Install the [Virtualcam](https://obsproject.com/forum/resources/obs-virtualcam.949/) plugin, and if using the portable version of OBS Studio, add the virtual camera to Windows by double-clicking the provided installation script.
+If using the portable version of OBS Studio, install the [Virtualcam](https://obsproject.com/forum/resources/obs-virtualcam.949/) plugin, add the virtual camera to Windows by double-clicking the provided installation script.

 Install the [obs-websocket](https://github.com/obsproject/obs-websocket) plugin.
+For the moment, <code>v5</code> is not supported in M³, so make sure that you install the latest version of <code>v4</code> (currently <code>4.9.1-compat</code>) to avoid any issues.
 Configure a port number and password for obs-websocket.

 In the OBS settings, under `General` > `System Tray`, enable all checkboxes.
 Under `Output` > `Streaming`, enable a hardware encoder if available.
 Under `Video` > `Base (Canvas) Resolution` and `Output (Scaled) Resolution`, choose `1280x720`, and under `Downscale Filter`, choose `Bilinear`.